welcome to the

 1) Size

-Nearly all images from a professional photographer’s camera are going to have *tons* of data though.
+But, if you try to upload these pro photos to the internet as is, they’ll most certainly be compressed.
 Unfortunately, a side effect of overly compressed images is that they appear crunched, blurry, or off-color.

 Photographers can anticipate and avoid compression by dialing back the data in an image before we go to upload it.
 For example, I have specific export settings if an image is going to be used on social media, to avoid the crunch altogether.
 I may export the same image in a few other ways too, depending on its final destination.
-There are definitely some places you want your image to retain as much data as possible, like print.

 2) Color Profile

 There are also color profiles- or range of color- to consider.
-Most digital devices like computer monitors and phones use the color profile sRGB.
+Most digital devices like computer monitors and phones use the color profile “sRGB”.
 Professional cameras can record images in either sRGB or Adobe RGB.
 Without getting too technical here, if an image is taken and exported in Adobe RGB, but later shows up on an sRGB device- you’re going to notice a color change.

 Going back to those export settings for social media- photographers should also be accounting for a color profile just like they do for size.
 It all depends on the final use of the image.